Omega-3 in fish: How eating fish helps your heart

-The omega-3 fatty acids in fish are good for your heart.
+The omega-3 fatty acids in fish are good for the heart.
 Find out why the heart-healthy benefits of eating fish usually outweigh any risks.By Mayo Clinic Staff

-If you're worried about heart disease, eating one to two servings of fish a week could reduce your risk of dying of a heart attack.
+If you're worried about your heart health, eating at least two servings of fish a week could reduce the risk of heart disease.

-For many years, the American Heart Association has recommended that people eat fish rich in omega-3 fatty acids at least twice a week.
-Doctors have long believed that the unsaturated fats in fish, called omega-3 fatty acids, are the nutrients that reduce the risk of dying of heart disease.
-However, more recent research suggests that other nutrients in fish or a combination of omega-3 fatty acids and other nutrients in fish may actually be responsible for the health benefits from fish.
+For many years, the American Heart Association has recommended that people eat fish rich in unsaturated fats at least twice a week.
+The unsaturated fats in fish are called omega-3 fatty acids.
+Omega-3 fatty acids and other nutrients in fish may benefit heart health and reduce the risk of dying of heart disease.

-Some people are concerned that mercury or other contaminants in fish may outweigh its heart-healthy benefits.
-However, when it comes to a healthier heart, the benefits of eating fish usually outweigh the possible risks of exposure to contaminants.
-Find out how to balance these concerns with adding a healthy amount of fish to your diet.
+Some people are concerned about mercury or other contaminants in seafood.
+However, the benefits of eating fish as part of a healthy diet usually outweigh the possible risks of exposure to contaminants.
+Learn how to balance these concerns with adding a healthy amount of fish to your diet.

 What are omega-3 fatty acids, and why are they good for your heart?

 Omega-3 fatty acids are a type of unsaturated fatty acid that may reduce inflammation throughout the body.
-Inflammation in the body can damage your blood vessels and lead to heart disease.
+Inflammation in the body can damage the blood vessels and lead to heart disease and strokes.

-Omega-3 fatty acids may decrease triglycerides, lower blood pressure, reduce blood clotting, decrease stroke and heart failure risk, reduce irregular heartbeats, and in children may improve learning ability.
-Eating at least one to two servings a week of fish, particularly fish that's rich in omega-3 fatty acids, appears to reduce the risk of heart disease, particularly sudden cardiac death.
+Try to eat at least two servings a week of fish, particularly fish that's rich in omega-3 fatty acids.
+Doing so appears to reduce the risk of heart disease, particularly sudden cardiac death.

 Does it matter what kind of fish you eat?